0xd4y/Writeups/Misc/index.md

 ## Passcode

 scanf() is a function that is widely used in C programs.
 This binary, which is seemingly secure, made subtle but dangerous programming mistakes that resulted in a security hole in which a user can manipulate memory.
-Since this binary was dynamically linked, overwriting the GOT entry subsequently forces the program to jump to memory of the attacker's choice.
+Since this binary is dynamically linked, overwriting the GOT entry subsequently forces the program to jump to memory of the attacker's choice when the manipulated function pointer gets called.

 <a href="https://0xd4y.github.io/Writeups/Misc/Passcode%20Writeup.pdf">Passcode Writeup</a>